 Transperineal prostate biopsy for men who need a clearer answer after PSA, exam, or MRI concern.

-A prostate biopsy is the test that removes small tissue samples so a pathologist can determine whether prostate cancer is present.
-A transperineal biopsy reaches the prostate through the skin between the scrotum and anus, rather than passing the needle through the rectal wall.
-This page is patient education, not a promise that any specific biopsy route is right for every patient.
+A prostate biopsy removes small tissue samples so a pathologist can determine whether prostate cancer is present.
+A transperineal biopsy reaches the prostate through cleaned skin between the scrotum and anus instead of passing the needle through the rectal wall.
+Current randomized and guideline evidence generally supports a lower risk of infectious complications with this route, but it is not risk-free and no route is automatically right for every patient.

 When a biopsy is considered